-Students might be traveling to Mainland China for Project Weeks.
-Overseas students will need to obtain a Chinese visa beforehand here in Hong Kong.
-The above documents are required for Chinese visa application as well.
+Students may be traveling to Mainland China for Project Weeks.
+Overseas students will need to obtain a Chinese visa in advance while in Hong Kong.
+The documents listed above are also required for the Chinese visa application admissions@lpcuwc.edu.hk (inquiries)